CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 18. You may not own multiple buildings unless your job allows for it.

-19. Players may NOT build on rooftops.
+19. Players may NOT build on rooftops or anywhere that does not have buyable doors (Only build in buildings that are part of the map).
+    Example: Making your own building in the mines, streets, beach, etc.
+    Note: Staff may allow you to build in certain locations.
+Ask for permission from high staff first!

 20. You may not spawn or edit the brightness of lights over 512 and a magnitude of 2.